-Claim: Lawyer received a caustic response after complaining to the Cleveland Browns about fans' throwing paper airplanes.
+Claim: A lawyer received a caustic response after complaining to the Cleveland Browns about fans' throwing paper airplanes during home games.

 Example:[Collected via the Internet, 2011]

 Origins: Similar to a previous item involving Yankee great Mickey Mantle, in late 2010 another piece of crude sports-related correspondence surfaced on the Internet, prompting questions about whether scanned images of letters purportedly exchanged between an attorney and the Cleveland Browns football team were genuine.

 The first missive, dated 18 November 1974 and addressed to the Cleveland Browns, was signed by Dale O. Cox of the Akron law firm Roetzel & Andress, a season ticket holder who complained about the potential for injury among spectators due to the practice of Browns fans' throwing paper airplanes during games at Cleveland Stadium:

 I am one of your season ticket holders who attends or tries to attend every game.
 It appears that one of the pastimes of several fans has become the sailing of paper airplanes generally made out of the game program.
 As you know, there is the risk of serious eye injury and perhaps an ear injury as a result of such airplanes.
 I am sure that this has been called to your attention and that several of your ushers and policemen witnessed the same.